Malindi Kenya and Mambrui Kenya Africa – Getting Settled 2019-2020

 I stayed at the hotel for a few weeks.
 The owners of the hotel, Cecilia and her husband Nicola, helped to make my stay pleasant.
 Cecilia directed me to where I could get different foods I eat, like quinoa, chickpeas, and dates.

 Nicola was very helpful with my internet needs.
 Many hotels in the area only supply internet access in a central area in the hotel, or don’t supply internet access at all.

 Nicola has networking experience and has been able to set up internet access in each room on the hotel.
 Is it a big task though and Nicola has to continuously monitor the connections to maintain internet access.

 Sometimes issues arose.
 In the end Nicola was there to help me regain internet access when I lost it.

-You can find all types of businesses in Malindi town, including hardware, telecommunication, electronic, restaurant, and grocery stores.
+In Malindi Kenya, you can find all types of businesses in Malindi town.
+These include hardware, telecommunication, electronic, restaurant, and grocery stores.
 You will also find utility services, safari, large retail stores, vehicle sales, laundry services, and clothing shops.

 Muslims of Middle Eastern and Indian descent own and run a large portion of the businesses, and the bigger businesses in particular.
 Businesses like hardware supply stores and big retail stores.